lexxito/webobjects_docker/README.md

 docker stack deploy -c stack.yml webobjects
 ```
 Each of these commands will create a stack with services that expose following endpoints:
- - _127.0.0.1:56789_ interface for JavaMonitor
- - _127.0.0.1/apps/WebObjects/wodockerapp.woa_ demo application which is already running due to SiteConfig.xml
+ - _127.0.0.1/apps/WebObjects/wodockerapp.woa_ demo application which is already running.